Pirate-Devs/Kematian/README.md

 # Use Cases

 - **Security Audits**: For ethical hackers or system administrators to test the security and data exposure of local systems.
-- **Data Recovery**: Assists in recovering lost passwords, cookies and other crucial data for legitimate purposes without dropping compiled binaries on disk.
+- **Data Recovery**: Assists in recovering lost passwords, cookies and other crucial data for legitimate purposes.

 > [!TIP]
 > Please refrain from opening issues related to detections, as it is pointless.
 This project's objective is to facilitate teaching and learning.
 If you need a FUD stealer, simply create one or REFUD it yourself.